littleosbook/littleosbook/paging.md

   <http://wiki.osdev.org/Higher_Half_bare_bones>
 - Gustavo Duarte's article on how a kernel manages memory is well worth a read:
   <http://duartes.org/gustavo/blog/post/anatomy-of-a-program-in-memory>
-- Details on the linker command language can be found in [@ldcmdlang].
+- Details on the linker command language can be found at Steve Chamberlain's website [@ldcmdlang].
-- More details on the ELF format can be found in this pdf:
+- More details on the ELF format can be found in this presentation:
   <http://flint.cs.yale.edu/cs422/doc/ELF_Format.pdf>